Documentation-Pro/react-calendar.github.io/docs/index.md

 ## Note and warning messages

-In the documentation you will see a series of indicator messages with different meanings.
+In the documentation, you will see a series of indicator messages with different meanings.
 The messages will be as follows:

 !!! danger
     Specifies actions that may cause an error or will cause the application to crash.